kenlasko/nixos-wsl/README.md

 I am still very new at this, so there could be lots of room for improvement!

 # Prerequisites
 You need to be running Windows and have the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) installed and ready to go.
 I imagine the config will work on other OS's but I haven't tried it.

 This repo uses [SOPS](https://github.com/Mic92/sops-nix) to securely encrypt secret information.
 Read [Configuring SOPS](#Configuring-SOPS) for details.
 You will require your own unique versions of the following files:
-- `keys.txt` for secure secrets encryption using SOPS.
+- `keys.txt` for secure secrets encryption using SOPS
-- [.sops.yaml](.sops.yaml) for defining the SOPS configuration.
+- [.sops.yaml](.sops.yaml) for defining the SOPS configuration
-- `secrets.yaml` for securely storing secrets.
+- `secrets.yaml` for securely storing secrets
 - [sops.nix](config/sops.nix) for referencing secrets in NixOS